EdwardIzraitel/kijiji_clone/README.md

 ## kijiji_clone

 To run this app locally please run: docker compose up --build
-Please note that .env file is not included so queries will not work.
+Note that .env file is not included so running locally will not allow for queries
 Head to http://ec2-3-96-193-149.ca-central-1.compute.amazonaws.com/ to use.

-.env file should look like:
-AWS_ACCESS_KEY
-AWS_SECRET_KEY
-SECRET_KEY
-ALGORITHM

 Test account:
 testaccount